 Society has faced the issue of whether to impose liability for serving alcohol for far longer than we have been driving automobiles.
 Early English laws, brought to the American colonies, originally provided that only the person consuming alcohol should be held liable for injuries caused by intoxication.

-However, over time the laws of many states have evolved to create liability for those serving the alcohol when they have acted wrongfully.
+However, over time, the laws of many states have evolved to create liability for those serving the alcohol when they have acted wrongfully.
 In fact, more than half of U.S. states, including Oregon, have passed laws setting out circumstances in which an establishment that provides alcohol to a person can be held liable for the acts of the intoxicated person.
 These laws are often referred to as “Dram Shop” laws, a reference to establishments from the past that served liquor by the “dram,” an old-time liquid measurement consisting of one-eighth of an ounce.

 To recover, a plaintiff must prove the following, by clear and convincing evidence (which requires a higher degree of proof than the preponderance of the evidence standard normally used in civil cases):

-- that the establishment served or provided alcohol to the person causing the accident while that person was “visibly intoxicated.”
+- That the establishment served or provided alcohol to the person causing the accident while that person was “visibly intoxicated.”
 Whether or not a person was visibly intoxicated may be a factual question which must be decided by a judge or jury at trial.
 “Visibly” means capable of being observed or perceived.
 “Intoxicated” means drunk or inebriated.
 Interestingly, in one case an Oregon appellate court concluded that it is irrelevant if a person’s blood alcohol content exceeds the legal limit for a DUI case.
 The law only requires that the person be “visibly intoxicated.”

-- that the plaintiff did not substantially contribute to the intoxication by:
+That the plaintiff did not substantially contribute to the intoxication by:

 - furnishing alcohol to the person;

-For example, assume that Mike and Sue visit a local pub to celebrate Mike’s promotion.
-During the course of the evening Mike orders several beers and becomes visibly intoxicated.
-Thereafter, Sue “treats” Mike to five shots of liquor, served to Mike by the bartender, to further celebrate his achievement.
-At the end of the celebration, Sue accepts Mike’s offer to drive her to her car.
+For example, assume that Mike and Sally visit a local pub to celebrate Mike’s promotion.
+During the course of the evening, Mike orders several beers and becomes visibly intoxicated.
+Thereafter, Sally “treats” Mike to five shots of liquor, served to Mike by the bartender, to further celebrate his achievement.
+At the end of the celebration, Sally accepts Mike’s offer to drive her to her car.